DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-4_n-dimensional-lists.md

 ###Exercise
-Now, we're really going to step it up a notch.
-In this exercise, we'll work with both improted surfaces, creating a complex data hierarchy.
+Now, we're going to go even one step further.
+In this exercise, we'll work with both imported surfaces, creating a complex data hierarchy.
 Still, our aim is to complete the same operation with the same underlying logic.

 ![Exercise](images/6-4/Exercise/C/12.png)
 > 1. Begin with the imported file from previous exercise.